Stellar hardening of massive black hole binaries: the impact of the host rotation: Results

 \subsection{Evolution of the orbital parameters}

-Fig.~\ref{densitymap} displays the projected mass density of the system and the position of the two MBHs at different simulation times for run P3e, while Fig.~\ref{bh_prop} shows the evolution of the MBHB properties as a function of time, and specifically the MBHs separation $d$, the binary eccentricity $e$ and the inverse of its semi-major axis, $1/a$.
+Fig.~\ref{bh_prop} shows the evolution of the MBHB properties as a function of time, and specifically the binary eccentricity $e$ and the inverse of its semi-major axis, $1/a$.
 The dashed vertical lines indicate the binary formation time $t_{\rm bf}$, chosen as the instant at which a bound Keplerian binary forms.
 Note that the eccentricity and semimajor axis are computed as the standard Keplerian parameters from the binary formation time.
 Prior to that, these quantities are evaluated as:

 where $r_p$ and $r_a$ respectively represent the pericentre and apocentre separations, computed once for each complete radial oscillation.

 Fig.~\ref{bh_prop} shows the different stages characterizing the MBHs orbital evolution.
 Initially, the MBHs mutual separation is reduced via dynamical friction \citep{Chandrasekhar43}.
 In our models, the two MBHs are initially placed at a relatively small separation, thus this phase is very short, and it ends roughly with the formation of a bound binary.
 When the binary reaches a separation comparable to the MBHB influence radius, defined as the radius of a sphere containing twice the MBHB mass in stars: